-Wildfires often cast ash and other irritants into the air, which may cause breathing problems for children, especially those with underlying respiratory problems.
-In this article, pediatric pulmonologists at Children's Hospital Colorado's Breathing Institute provide insight and advice on wildfire smoke inhalation.
+Wildfires often cast ash and other irritants into the air, which may cause breathing problems for kids, especially those with underlying respiratory problems.
+We spoke with pediatric pulmonologists in our Breathing Institute to get advice on wildfire smoke inhalation.

 What makes wildfire smoke a health hazard?